Updated for Accuracy on 11/25/2024

 Shouldn’t my child learn how to use low-tech options (PECS, communication boards, etc.) before using a speech generating device?

 - The answer is also no!
-There are no prerequisites to using AAC, and that includes the use of high-tech AAC.
-Speech generating devices can be introduced to children of all ages.
+There are no prerequisites to using AAC, and that includes the use of high tech AAC devices.
+Speech generating electronic devices can be introduced to children of all ages.
 Even a two-year-old child can be introduced to a high-tech device when learning to communicate.

 My child talks and I can understand them most of the time, therefore they would not benefit from a speech-generating device.